 Who will get the last boop?

-Helen was cast in Oscar Hammerstein's play, Big Boy, and using Baby Esther's style, sang the song "I Want To Be Loved By You"making it an instant hit and sending her into stardom.
-And as a result, Baby Esther's career died.
+Helen was cast in Oscar Hammerstein's play, and using Esther’s unique style, sang the song "I Want To Be Loved By You” making it huge hit.
+As a result, Esther’s career was left in ruins.

-In London after singing in trashy vaudeville halls, Helen witnessed a performance of Baby Esther attended by future king, Prince Edward.
-She went backstage to congratulate Baby Esther full of snark and bravado.
-But Esther wasn't having it and a cat fight to rival Alexis and Dominique in Dynasty ensued.
+In London, Esther gave a performance for the future king, Prince Edward.
+Backstage, Helen congratulated Esther, full of snark.
+Esther wasn't having it and a fight to rival Alexis and Dominique in Dynasty ensued.

 Boop vs. Boop is inspired by real persons